 Formation of Morning Star Pattern

-The morning star pattern starts forming with first big bearish red candlestick indicating significant sell off in the markets.
+The morning star chart pattern starts forming with first big bearish red candlestick indicating significant sell off in the markets.

 Next trading day, prices open lower with a gap down from the previous day closing price.
 After completing its trading range for the day, the prices again close lower than the previous day closing.